 Rabies In Africa

-Rabies in Africa (and elsewhere) is a virus infection of mammals that can be transmitted to humans in a variety of ways but most commonly by bites.
+Rabies in Africa (and elsewhere in the world) is a virus infection of mammals that can be transmitted to humans in the saliva of infected animals in a variety of ways but most commonly by bites, licks or scratches.

 - Rabies is an acute viral infection of mammals, which affects the central nervous system.
 Rabies in humans may occur when skin is penetrated by a bite or scratch from a rabid animal (domestic or wild) or a pre-existing wound is contaminated with saliva from a rabid animal, by licking.